-In Mexico, the end of October marks a time-honored celebration known as “Day of the Dead.”
+In Mexico, the end of October begins a time-honored celebration known as “Day of the Dead.”
 Over time, the tradition has crept into the Mexican-influenced Texas border region.
-In fact, several towns across Deep South Texas now host their own version of the Day of the Dead celebration.
-One of the more unique events takes place in the historic South Texas seaport of Port Isabel.
+In fact, several towns across Texas now host their own version of the Day of the Dead celebration.
+One of the more unique events takes place in the historic South Texas seaport of Corpus Christi.

 Statewide: Boo at the Zoo